Skip to contents

 4. Run the readmission function with restricted_cohort.

 5. Calculate readmission rates: Filter the output of the readmission function based on your index admissions (cohort created in step 1) in order to get readmission rates of surgery patients to GIM.
-This step is important to avoid that any admissions following GIM epicares (e.g., GIM to GIM readmissions or GIM to surgery readmissions) are included in the readmission rates.
+This step is important to exclude any readmissions following GIM (e.g., GIM to GIM readmissions or GIM to surgery readmissions) from the readmission rates.

 These steps are meant as a general guideline, but you may need to consider additional aspects for a given research project.
 Please make sure you carefully consider the implications of the decisions you make when building your restricted_cohort.
 You will also need to consider if any additional REB restrictions apply, in which case the restricted_cohort should be filtered based on REB considerations first before applying any additional inclusion steps.